AutodeskGames/stingray-docs/source/interactive_help/building_levels/paint_scatter.md

 2. Adjust the ~{ Scatter Tool Properties }~ to control the **Frequency** and **Orientation** of your scatter.

 3. Click-drag the scatter indicator in your scene to paint.
 You must scatter on an existing unit.
-You can not scatter in an empty viewport or on units that have existing scatter.
+You cannot scatter in an empty viewport or on units that have existing scatter.

 4. Use the following hotkeys to adjust your scatter brush: